mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 802.11 and 802.15.4 differ in many ways.
 Typically, 802.11 has an emphasis on high data rate, while 802.15.4 prioritizes energy efficiency.
-By default, the Wifi hosts operate with a 24 Mbps data rate, while the Wpan hosts with 250 Kbps.
-Also, by default, the Wpan hosts use longer backoff periods and longer interframe space (SIFS), making them disadvantaged when trying to gain access to the channel.
-However, typically the Wpan traffic is lower than the Wifi traffic (as is the case in our example simulation).
+By default, the Wifi hosts operate with a 24 Mbps data rate, while the WPAN hosts with 250 Kbps.
+Also, by default, the WPAN hosts use longer backoff periods and longer interframe space (SIFS), making them disadvantaged when trying to gain access to the channel.
+However, typically the WPAN traffic is lower than the Wifi traffic (as is the case in our example simulation).

-We change some parameters of 802.15.4 MAC to make the Wpan hosts less disadvantaged.
+We change some parameters of 802.15.4 MAC to make the WPAN hosts less disadvantaged.
 Also, we run a parameter study to optimize one of the selected parameters, and examine how these changes improve the performance of either technology.